fish-shell/fish-shell/doc_src/language.rst

 - ``query-term`` allows fish to query the terminal by writing escape sequences and reading the terminal's response.
   This enables features such as :ref:`scrolling <term-compat-cursor-position-report>`.
   If you use an incompatible terminal, you can -- for the time being -- work around it by running (once) ``set -Ua fish_features no-query-term``.
+- ``omit-term-workarounds`` prevents fish from trying to work around incompatible terminals.

 These changes are introduced off by default.
 They can be enabled on a per session basis::